watem-sedem/watem-sedem/docs/tutorial.rst

 needed to create the input rasters and to view the output rasters.
 We recommend `QGIS <https://www.qgis.org>`_ or `Saga <http://www.saga-gis.org/>`_.
-In this tutorial we will not explain how to use the gis software, nor how to make the input rasters, these are basic GIS-tasks and are explained in several tutorials on the net.
+In this tutorial we will not explain how to use the gis software, nor how to make the input rasters, these are basic GIS-tasks and these are explained in several tutorials on the net.

 First, you need to download the latest release of the model.
 Pre-build binaries exist for windows and linux.
 It is also possible to build the model from source.
 See :ref:`the installation page <install>` for more information.

 All example model runs described below make use of the testdataset which is available in the repository under testfiles/molenbeek/modelinput.
+The ini-files used in these tutorials can be found in the docs folder of the repository.

 1. A basic model run with WaTEM-SEDEM
 *************************************